-- Prioritise conversions by course start dates.
+- Prioritize conversions by course start dates.
 For example, migrate all courses for launch term one, then term two, etc.

-- Identify courses or lecturers that are complex and require extra support.
-Investing in some of your highest risk courses or most change averse lecturers can result in unexpected champions that will prove invaluable as you move forward.
+- Identify courses or instructors that are complex and require extra support.
+Investing in some of your highest risk courses or most change averse instructors can result in unexpected champions that will prove invaluable as you move forward.

 Your strategy for course migration will largely depend on the current framework and the needs of your institution.
 Consider how much content needs to be transitioned over and be realistic when allocating resources.
-What matters most is creating a strategy that is optimised for your timelines, your resources, and the experience you want to deliver to your lecturers.
+What matters most is creating a strategy that is optimized for your timelines, your resources, and the experience you want to deliver to your instructors.